 A Learning Matrix is an easily digestible visualization, providing curated learning paths, courses, and assessment recommendations.
-These content recommendations are visually mapped to skills, topics, and or job roles identified in conjunction with the you, the customer.
+These content recommendations are visually mapped to skills, topics, and or job roles identified in conjunction with you, the customer.
 The number of Learning Matrices required will depend on the number of major topics included.
 Example topics could include Angular Development, IT Networking, or Developing on Amazon Web Services.
 Logical organization into major topics happens at the discretion of the Skills Strategy team, and will be discussed during the Scoping/Discovery part of the process.
 More information on Discovery is in the process explanation below.

 Each matrix is built by Pluralsight’s expert Skills Strategy team.
 The included matrix/visualization can come in several forms including but not limited to:

 1. Functional Skills Matrix - Organizational Roles are identified, as well as aligned skills.
 A Matrix is created to show the relation between these skills and roles.

 2. Skills Proficiency Matrix - A detailed mapping of course recommendations aligned to specific proficiency/topic areas.

 3. Spinal Graph (Composition Graph) - Beginner to expert representation of Pluralsights courses/Skill Paths aligned to a specific role or major topic area.

 Note: The specific matrix/visualization used depends on the scope of the request, the type of recommendations, and a variety of other factors.

 The Learning Matrix comes with one revision to ensure the best possible alignment to client needs.

 A Learning Matrix solves a number of problems and concerns including: